-This recipe is a perfect combination with the earthy and nutty flavor of sunchokes.
+This recipe is a perfect combination with the earthy and nutty flavor of sunchokes, also known as earth apples (yer elmasi in Turkish).
 It is healthy and extremely easy to make.
-It can be served hot, cold, or at room temperature.
+It can be served hot or at room temperature.
 You can have it as a side or a vegetarian lunch on its own.

-Sunchokes are a staple during fall and winter in our kitchen.
-We either eat them raw or make this easy recipe.
+Sunchokes or Jerusalem artichokes are a staple during fall and winter in our kitchen.
+We either eat them raw (yes, they can be eaten raw!) or make this easy Turkish recipe.
 It is one of our favorite vegetarian dishes.
-Interested in such healthy vegetarian meals?
-Try our celeriac recipe, braised green beans or fava beans with their pod.

-This artichoke goes by many other names including sunchoke, topinambur, Jerusalem artichoke and sunroot.
-In Turkey, it is referred to as "yerelması” which directly translates to “earth apple”, which is another name for it.
+This unique vegetable goes by many other names including sunchoke, topinambur, Jerusalem artichoke and sunroot.
+In Turkey, it is known as "yerelması” which directly translates to “earth apple”, which is another name for it.
+So we will be using these names interchangeably in this post.

-So, what exactly is a sunchoke vegetable then?!
+So, what exactly is a Jerusalem artichoke vegetable then?!

 Sunchokes have to be scrubbed clean before being prepared.
 Because they grow underground, a ton of dirt and pebbles get stuck between the ridges of this root vegetable.